Transformative Research and Efficient AI Technologies

 Since these cavitary foci frequently communicate with airways, patients with cavitary TB are more likely to exhibit smear- and culture-positive sputum, making the lesion a critical indicator of increased infectiousness and heightened transmission risk.
 While these radiological features are crucial indicators of TB severity, visual interpretation of CXRs is time-intensive and dependent on radiologist expertise, which may not always be available.

-Timika score prediction through multimodal fusion of CXR imaging and clinical metadata for quantitative TB severity assessment.
+TB/Normal classification through multimodal fusion of CXR imaging and clinical metadata across multi-center international data.

 Cavities are a key imaging marker of pulmonary tuberculosis severity and are strongly associated with bacterial burden, transmission risk, and treatment outcome.
 Automated cavity analysis can support more standardized and scalable TB assessment.